ec-jrc/pyPoseidon/README.md

-Framework for Hydrological simulations
+Framework for Hydrodynamic simulations
 =======================================

 This is a development project utilising multiple solvers (currently DELFT3D & SCHISM) for considering storm surge.
 The purpose is to create a simple, portable and transparent way of setting up, running and analysing hydrodynamic computations through python scripts and Jupyter Notebooks (http://jupyter.org).
-See Notebooks in examples/ and Notebooks/ for relevant prototypes.
+See Notebooks in examples/ for relevant prototypes.

 ## Instalation